ghudachek/WouldYouRather/README.md

 ## Overview

 **Would You Rather** is an app where users can write and vote on "Would You Rather" questions.
-See if youre choices agree with the majority and debate your choices.
+See if youre choices agree with the majority and debate in the comments below.

 <br>